-Candidates are not permitted to use council resources for campaigning purposes.
-Council resources include, but are not limited to, the council's logo, crest or branding, website, Facebook page, Twitter account, any other forms of social media, tablets, computers, ipads, email, mobile phones, faxes, stationery, photocopiers, printers, stamps, cars, meeting rooms and venues (except those available for public hire).
-This applies to either sitting members, council staff or other candidates in any context that could reasonably be construed as campaigning for elections.
+Candidates are not permitted to use Council resources for campaigning purposes.

+Council resources include, but are not limited to, the Council's logo, crest or branding, website, social media accounts, tablets, computers, ipads, email, mobile phones, faxes, stationery, photocopiers, printers, stamps, cars, meeting rooms and venues (except for those available for public hire).

+This applies to sitting members, Council staff or other candidates in any context that could reasonably be construed as campaigning for elections.